Menu

 COURSE DESCRIPTION

-The 27th Annual Heart Failure 2023: An Update on Therapy symposium continues the tradition of providing a comprehensive update on the prevention, diagnosis, and management of heart failure.
+The 29th Annual Heart Failure 2025: An Update on Therapy continues the tradition of providing a comprehensive update on the prevention, diagnosis, and management of heart failure.
 The program includes lectures presented by experts combined with an opportunity for interactive discussion with faculty.
-The extensive list of topics has been selected to provide a contemporary, high level and clinically relevant update with a goal of improving clinician’s knowledge and the care of patients with heart failure of various etiologies.
+The extensive list of topics has been selected to provide high level and clinically relevant updates on the contemporary approach for the prevention and management of acute and chronic heart failure with the goal of improving clinicians’ knowledge and the care of patients with heart failure of various etiologies.

 At the conclusion of this activity, participants should be able to: